-88. I told Miss the social worker when she visited me what was happening with and she told Mr 626 who was the welfare officer.
-I think Mr 626 told that I had mentioned something.
-When Miss came to visit me in Polmont I just walked away from her because I asked her if she had said something to Mr deny it.
-She never did anything about the abuse by
+88. I told Miss MCF, the social worker when she visited me what was happening with LLY and she told Mr CZS , who was the welfare officer.
+I think Mr CZS told

+LLY that I had mentioned something.
+When Miss MCF came to visit me in Polmont I just walked away from her because I asked her if she had said something to Mr GZS and she didn't deny it.
+She never did anything about the abuse by LLY She never helped anybody as far as I am concerned.